oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Disabled

-Change the disabled status of the component with the disabled props, this props is a boolean and you can add it without value
+Change the disabled status of the component with the disabled property, this property is a boolean and you can add it without value

 </card>